Fasih

 Geographical Distribution

-Most common in urban multicultural suburbs of Sydney, Melbourne, and Brisbane where Middle Eastern and South Asian communities are prominent.
-Less common in rural areas.
+Most common in urban centres with significant Muslim populations such as Sydney, Melbourne, and Brisbane.
+Less common in rural or predominantly non-Muslim areas.

 Numerological Significance